arneish/parallel-PCA-openmp/README.md

 - arg1: input filename (consist M, N and D)
 - arg2: retention (percentage of information to be retained by PCA)

-Note that retention precentage is integer.
+Note that the retention percentage is integer.
 Please refer to `main_omp.c` for more details.
 To run the program:
 ```
 ./pca <input filename> <retention>